Pinot Noir puts Burgundy on the wine map

 We all know that Chardonnay is the main grape for the Champagne production, but, it is Pinot Noir the most planted grape in the Champagne region and it is a major ingredient in many Champagne and Franciacorta sparkling wines and especially in Blanc de Noir which means white (wine) made from 100% black (grapes).

 Champagne producers press the skin off the grapes right away to not retain color and tannins.
 By quickly separating the skins from the juice you prevent the black pigment to be transferred to the wine.

 Some producers make Pinot Noir with a technique called "Whole Cluster Fermentation", where the entire grape bunch, including the stems, goes into the fermentation.
 This adds extra tannins to the wine.

-The most expensive Pinot Noir wines in the world come from here: Côte d´Or (Côte de Nuits and Côte de Beaune) in the North of Burgundy.
+The most famous (and expensive) Pinot Noir wines in the world come from Burgundy in France.